Kimbrel quickest to 300 saves as Red Sox rally 6-5 at Texas

 Four Red Sox pitchers combined for 17 strikeouts, matching the most against Texas this season.

-Mitch Moreland hit a two-run homer for the Red Sox in the sixth, and they got even in the seventh when Benintendi had an RBI double before coming home on a single by J.D.
-Martinez.
+Mitch Moreland hit a two-run homer for the Red Sox in the sixth, and they got even in the seventh when Benintendi, who also had an RBI single in the fifth, blooped a ball down the left field line for what became an RBI double before he scored on a single by J.D.
+Martinez to make it 5-all.

+Shortstop Profar initially slipped while picking up the ball hit by Benintendi and took a few nonchalant steps.
+When he did, Mookie Betts, who reached on a walk and had slowed at third, took off for home.

+”A couple of mistakes that got us,” manager Jeff Banister said. ”The one ball down the line that Benintendi got a jam shot over the infield, and I think we wound up giving up a run in that situation there, when Profar looked away and the runner was able to run home.”

 GALLO DINGERS

 Gallo had homers estimated at 466 and 415 feet.
-It was the fifth multihomer game in Gallo’s career.
-The other four last season, all also at home.
-He is also only the fourth Rangers player with at least 12 homers in the first 30 games of a season, joining Josh Hamilton (2012), Juan Gonzalez (2003) and Ivan Rodriguez (2000) — all past AL MVPs.
+It was the fifth multihomer game in Gallo’s career, all at home.
+He is only the fourth Rangers player with at least 12 homers in the first 30 games of a season, joining Josh Hamilton (2012), Juan Gonzalez (2003) and Ivan Rodriguez (2000) – all past AL MVPs.

 TRAINER’S ROOM